 Another 15 kms and came our 10th high altitude lake, Startsapuk Tso.

-A little ahead was Tso Kar, our 11th high altitude lake.
+A little ahead was Tso Kar, our 11th high-altitude lake.

 I could not see anyone around at all except for the four of us.
-For a moment I thought to pause and check if someone was in trouble or in need of help; in case the motorcycle had broken down; but then changed my mind thinking that the owner must have stopped here to click photos of Tso Kar.
+For a moment I thought to pause and check if someone was in trouble or in need of help, in case the motorcycle had broken down.
+But then I changed my mind thinking that the owner must have stopped here to click photos of Tso Kar.

 After continuing for a while, I found Shoaib talking to a foreigner, a french guy.
-It turned out that the motorcycle was his; and it broke down so the guy was walking towards the few dhabas near Tso Kar looking for help.
+It turned out that the motorcycle was his, and it broke down so the guy was walking towards the few dhabas near Tso Kar looking for help.
 He also told us that he had been standing there since morning.
 I agreed to take a look and rode back to the parked motorcycle.

-I asked Shoaib to ride back to where that group was staying; and see if they can help since they had a mechanic with them.
-Fortunately they agreed and within 15 minutes Shoaib arrived back with a mechanic.
+I asked Shoaib to ride back to where that group was staying and see if they can help since they had a mechanic with them.
+Fortunately, they agreed.
+Within 15 minutes Shoaib arrived back with a mechanic.
 Soon the motorcycle was fixed and we sent the french guy on his way.
 What happened before and after this was somewhat interesting.

 The mechanic wanted to charge the french guy for fixing the Enfield.
 I told the same to the French who could barely speak English.
 In return, he took out his wallet and showed me that he didn’t even have a penny on him.

-I thought maybe he is in a hurry to catch up with his group but was proven wrong.
-We stopped at a dhaba near Tso Kar, just a little ahead of where the broken down motorcycle was; and the owner told us that the french guy had been sitting there since morning; eating, sipping down tea, and smoking.
+I thought maybe he was in a hurry to catch up with his group but was proven wrong.
+We stopped at a dhaba near Tso Kar, just a little ahead of where the broken-down motorcycle was.
+The owner of that Dhaba told us that the french guy had been sitting there since morning, eating, sipping down tea, and smoking.